codigocerto/TrilhaBackEndJR-JUN15/READMEE.md

 }
 ```

-If the request is to update the product name, it cannot be the same as one previously registered.
-If it already exists in the database, the API returns the message:
+If the request is to update a task with the same name and created by the same user, the API returns the message:

 ```json
 {